-HMS Caroline, the last surviving ship of the Battle of Jutland, opens this year in Belfast.
+HMS Caroline, the last surviving ship of the Battle of Jutland,.
 Image courtesy of HMS Caroline.

-Northern Ireland makes for a memorable visit at the best of times - but in 2017 there are more reasons than ever to visit.
+Northern Ireland makes for a memorable visit at the best of times - but there are now more reasons than ever to visit.

-From new blockbuster attractions and a restaurant boom to international sporting events, we've rounded up 19 reasons to make the trip to Northern Ireland this year.
+From blockbuster attractions and a restaurant boom to international sporting events, we've rounded up 19 reasons to make the trip to Northern Ireland.

 1. It’s affordable

-The drop in the value of Sterling makes Northern Ireland a great value destination in 2017.
+The drop in the value of Sterling makes Northern Ireland a great value destination.
+Why not check out some of the special offers currently available.

 2. Everything is accessible